Understanding ThreatScope Mobile XTM

 By tracking blocked and app-enforced threats. - Compare intelligence gathered by released apps

-With real volume of attacks and threats.
+With the actual volume of attacks and threats.

 Filtering the display